Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

+Auto Update is a tool for package maintainers.
+It automatically checks for new versions of an app and updates the manifest accordingly.
+It helps to eliminate much of the tedium of updating manifests, as well as reducing the risk of human error while doing so.

 Here you will find an in-depth explanation of how the `autoupdate` part of an app manifest works.

 ## Using autoupdate